Richford, New York: State lands

-The numerous state-owned lands provide for excellent hiking and motorized sports activities.
-Many 4-wheeler and snowmobile tracks criss-cross the woodlands on both state and private land.
+The numerous state-owned lands are often utilised for hiking and motorized sports activities.
+Many 4-wheeler and snowmobile tracks cross the woodlands on both state and private land.

-Many great fishing sites are available in Richford.
-Native and stock trout thrive in the cold waters of both branches of the Owego Creek, and some of the best areas are located in and near Richford.
+Fishing sites are available in Richford.
+Native and stocked trout live in the cold waters of both branches of the Owego Creek, with areas located in and near Richford.
 The NYSDEC annually releases over 10,000 brown trout into both branches in Richford.
 Additionally, 200 rainbow trout are released into the Tri-County Pond.

 Hunting is also popular within the town.
 All state lands are open to hunting.
 They provide excellent habitats to large populations of deer, turkey, and other game animals.